-The Smokies is also bordered by a few towns, some that are very busy and touristy, and others that are quiet and serve more as a base camp for the mountains.
+The Smokies is also bordered by a few towns.
+Some are very busy and touristy.
+Others are quiet and serve more as a base camp for the mountains.
 Most folks I guide stay in Townsend or Gatlinburg and we always meet up at a place most convenient to you and the destination.

-But the park may not be for everyone.
-Or perhaps you’re wanting to fish multiple days and diversify your destinations.
-If you’re looking for more casting freedom in larger water or just larger average trout to test the drag on your reel, the Clinch River is an excellent option.
+If you’re looking for a wade trip with more casting freedom in larger water or just larger average trout to test the drag on your reel, the Clinch River is an excellent option.
 Located about 20 minutes north of Knoxville, there are typical city and interstate lodging options nearby.
 Or it is about an hour from Townsend and Gatlinburg if you prefer to stay near the mountains.

 The Clinch is stocked, and many of those fish hold over year to year, growing quickly in this fertile tailwater.
-Scheduling trips around the unpredictable dam releases is often the challenge here.
-Most years you will find fairly good flows from mid-April through mid-July.
+Scheduling wade trips around the unpredictable dam releases is often the challenge here.
+Most years you will find fairly low flows from mid-April through mid-July.
 The rest of the year is a bit of a crap shoot.
-We recommend being flexible if you book a Clinch River trip and hope you’ll consider a trip in the mountains if water releases are not cooperative.
-Water temperature is steady here regardless of air temperature, so good fishing can be found any time of year as long as they’re not releasing too much water, making the Clinch a potential winter fishing destination.
+We recommend being flexible if you book a Clinch River wade trip.
+And please consider one of our other guided trip options if water releases are not cooperative.
+Water temperature is steady here regardless of air temperature.
+There is good fishing any time of year as long as they’re not releasing too much water, making the Clinch a potential winter fishing destination.

-The most consistent late fall and winter fishing destinations I guide are the Delayed Harvest streams in Cherokee National Forest.
-These are stocked mountain streams that are catch-and-release, artificial only, from mid-October through March – that is the only time I guide them.
-They fish best in November and December but will fish pretty well all winter as long as the roads (or the streams) aren’t frozen over!
+The most consistent late fall and winter wade fishing destinations I guide are the Delayed Harvest streams in Cherokee National Forest.
+These are stocked mountain streams that are catch-and-release, artificial only, from mid-October through March.
+That is the only time I guide them.
+They fish best in November and December but fish pretty well all winter as long as the roads (or the streams) aren’t frozen over!

-These streams are simply not close to anything and are about an hour and a half drive from Gatlinburg and Townsend.
+These streams are simply not close to anything.
+They are about an hour and a half drive from Gatlinburg and Townsend.
 I can recommend hotels closer to the destinations if you prefer but restaurants and other attractions will be minimal.
 Otherwise, plan on a bit of a drive but the result can be worth it!